 FEDORA (1978), Billy Wilder’s penultimate film, proved to be his swan song – his last true masterpiece.
 It is the mesmerizing, terrifying portrait of a glamorous film star who pays too high a price for her desire to hold on to fame, beauty and youth.
 In the guise of a suspense drama, and sprinkled with that inimitable Wilder humour, comes a satire more piercing and telling than any other film on Hollywood since Wilder’s own immortal classic, SUNSET BOULEVARD (1950).
 And again, as in SUNSET BOULEVARD, it is the character played by William Holden who tells the story.

 In retracing the making of FEDORA, Robert Fischer’s documentary SWAN SONG: THE STORY OF BILLY WILDERʼS FEDORA adds yet another layer of comment and reflection on the film’s very own subject matter: 35 years after playing the romantic leads in FEDORA, Marthe Keller and Michael York look back at working with Billy Wilder – and their careers.
 Additional testimonies come from acclaimed cinematographer Gerry Fisher, producer Harold Nebenzal, Paul Diamond (son of Wilder’s writing partner I.A.L.
-Diamond), German actor Mario Adorf, and Rex McGee, Wilder’s long-time friend and protégé.
-On-set interviews with Billy Wilder himself and a plethora of never-before-published photographs and documents are also included, as is a comparison between the final release version and Billy Wilder’s longer director’s cut (which will hopefully be restored in time for FEDORA’s release on blu-ray and DVD).
+Diamond), and German actor Mario Adorf.
+Rex McGee, Wilder’s long-time friend and protégé, will serve as a creative consultant on the project.
+On-set interviews with Billy Wilder himself and a plethora of never-before-published photographs and documents are also included, plus rare footage of the shooting of one of the deleted scenes.

 Fiction Factory’s SWAN SONG: THE STORY OF BILLY WILDERʼS FEDORA is now in production and will be ready for delivery in the fall of 2013.